ildikat/sector-labs-assignment/README.md

 Another problem encountered with the number of calls was when displaying the gists.
 With each gist the application needs to make a call to find out the last forks.
 Instead of showing all gists at once, a pagination was created where only 5 gists are displayed.
 The rest of the gists can be seen by navigating with two buttons: "prev" and "next".
 This minimizes the calls sent at once.

+If the multiple calls are a problem, the fetched data can be stored.
+The downfall for this is that if the data will be modified, the application will still work with the old stashed one.

 ## Available Scripts

 In the project directory, you can run: